surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/security/remoting/SSH-Remoting-in-PowerShell.md

    Restart-Service sshd
    ```

-1. Add the path where OpenSSH is installed to your Path environment variable.
+1. Add the path where OpenSSH is installed to your PATH environment variable.
 For example,
    `C:\Program Files\OpenSSH\`.
 This entry allows for the `ssh.exe` to be found.

 ## Install the SSH service on an Ubuntu Linux computer